Baylor vs. Florida College Basketball Predictions & Picks - November 24

 Baylor Performance Insights

-- The Bears have a +101 scoring differential, topping opponents by 20.2 points per game.
-They're putting up 89.6 points per game to rank 11th in college basketball and are giving up 69.4 per contest to rank 162nd in college basketball.
+- The Bears average 89.6 points per game (seventh in college basketball) while giving up 69.4 per outing (158th in college basketball).
+They have a +101 scoring differential overall and outscore opponents by 20.2 points per game.

-- Baylor records 37.4 rebounds per game (67th in college basketball) while allowing 25.8 per outing to its opponents.
-It outrebounds opponents by 11.6 boards per game.

-- Baylor connects on 6.8 three-pointers per game (221st in college basketball) at a 37.0% rate (73rd in college basketball), compared to the 5.8 its opponents make while shooting 29.0% from beyond the arc.
+- Baylor knocks down 6.8 three-pointers per game (225th in college basketball) compared to its opponents' 5.8.
+It shoots 37% from deep while its opponents hit 29% from long range.

-- The Bears' 108.4 points per 100 possessions on offense rank 20th in college basketball, and the 84.0 points they allow per 100 possessions rank 103rd in college basketball.
+- The Bears rank 18th in college basketball by averaging 108.4 points per 100 possessions on offense, and defensively are 99th in college basketball, allowing 84 points per 100 possessions.

-- Baylor has committed 1.6 fewer turnovers per game than its opponents, averaging 12.0 (177th in college basketball action) while forcing 13.6 (116th in college basketball).
+- Baylor has committed 12 turnovers per game (176th in college basketball play), 1.6 fewer than the 13.6 it forces on average (114th in college basketball).

 Florida Performance Insights

-- The Gators outscore opponents by 14.8 points per game (posting 85.4 points per game, 37th in college basketball, and allowing 70.6 per outing, 180th in college basketball) and have a +74 scoring differential.
+- The Gators outscore opponents by 14.8 points per game (posting 85.4 points per game, 37th in college basketball, and allowing 70.6 per contest, 178th in college basketball) and have a +74 scoring differential.

-- The 40.0 rebounds per game Florida accumulates rank 26th in the nation, 9.0 more than the 31.0 its opponents grab.
+- The 40 rebounds per game Florida accumulates rank 25th in the country, nine more than the 31 its opponents collect.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.